khatriayush123-cloud/supply-chain-prompt-library/02-warehousing-inventory/P04-inventory-level-report.md

+**Final Prompt Text:**
+> "Act as a Warehouse Manager.
+Analyze the following raw inventory data: [Insert Data].
+Identify the top 3 items running low on stock and the top 3 overstocked items.
+Provide a short, bulleted executive summary and a two-sentence recommendation for reordering."

-**Intended Workflow:** Warehousing - Stock Analysis.
-**Problem Solved:** Replaces the manual sorting of Excel sheets to find critical stock issues.
+**Intended Workflow:** Warehousing - Stock Analysis. **Problem Solved:** Replaces the manual sorting of Excel sheets to find critical stock issues.

 #### 🔄 Iteration Log